firminoneto11/mysql-runner/README.md

 pyinstaller --onefile --noconsole --uac-admin --icon="sql_icon.ico" MySQL-Runner.py
 ```

 Notice that we are using the '--uac-admin' flag to create the executable because in order to run or stop any windows service, we need to grant administrator access.
-Also when creating the executable, make sure you open the terminal inside the repository folder, and after it's completion, put the executable in the same folder as the 'sql_icon.ico', to prevent any further erros.
+Also when creating the executable, make sure you open the terminal inside the repository folder, and after it's completion, put the executable in the same folder as the 'sql_icon.ico', to prevent any further errors.
 </p>
 <!--Running--->
 <hr/>